AnthonyChristidis/bst260-2025-pset3/README.md

 By the end of this assignment, your repository should have this structure:

-your-repository/
-├── pset-03-data-wrangling.qmd    # Completed assignment file
+**Root Directory:**

+- `pset-03-data-wrangling.qmd` - Main assignment file with all 18 problems
-├── pset-03-data-wrangling.html   # Rendered HTML output
+- `pset-03-data-wrangling.html` - Rendered HTML output
-├── README.md                     # This instruction file
+- `README.md` - This instruction file
-└── [any additional files]        # Generated during rendering

 ## Assignment Structure